|Aligning an API with a Pattern Language give rise to source consistency. A wrapper approach supports underlying

 There is an opportunity to reduce the number of public methods used in this class.
 Presume that the approach calls for the EntityManagerFactory (with its internal shared cache) to remain durable for the life of the application.
 In this case, there is no need to ever invoke the close() and isOpen() methods.
-A wrapper can eliminate exposing methods not applicable to a particular design.
+A wrapper can eliminate exposing methods not applicable to a design approach.

 Copy-and-paste is perhaps the most obvious practice yielding duplication.
 Another form of duplication derives from using boilerplate code.
 For example, two or more occurrences of boilerplate code may perform virtually identical functions while addressing different user stories.
 Duplication is sometimes a response to the demands of a verbosity-inducing API.
-That is, some APIs lack cohesion and thus impart this short-coming on application source; a wrapper can enhance API cohesion.
+That is, some APIs lack cohesion and thus impart this short-coming on application source; in this case a wrapper can enhance API cohesion.

 It has been interesting to observe that as APIs become more powerful—powerful in that operations accomplish greater amounts of work—JUnit test code sometimes becomes more verbose!
-Tests requiring excessive operations (lines of code) constitute a test code “smell” indicative of an overlooked opportunity to make effective use of an ATW.
+Tests requiring excessive operations (lines of code) constitute a test code “smell” indicative of an overlooked opportunity to reduce duplication.
 Powerful “assert” methods can dramatically ease JUnit test complexity with approaches such as the JUnit Strategy for Testing.

 An ATW can also provide integrated logging as feedback from the runtime execution of native technologies.
 In recent years, some newer technologies such as JSF (with its Development Project Stage) have begun to incorporate using additional runtime logging as engineering feedback.
 The following code sample establishes four discrete modes that augment exception, performance, lifecycle, and trace logging:

 This figure displays four discrete modes for declarative logging.

-Modern asynchronous logging enables verbosity without a performance penalty.
+Modern asynchronous logging enables verbosity with a minimal performance penalty.

 At least two additional benefits accrue to this principle of wrapping preferred technology APIs.
 One relates to software flexibility: